‘Black Panther’ star Chadwick Boseman dies of cancer at 43

 He took on his first producing job in last year’s action thriller “21 Bridges,” in which he also starred, and was last seen on-screen in Spike Lee’s film “Da 5 Bloods” as the leader of a group of Black soldiers in the Vietnam War.

+Boseman completed one last performance, in an adaptation of August Wilson’s “Ma Rainey’s Black Bottom.”
+The Netflix film finished shooting last summer.

 It took some time for Boseman’s moment to come.
 He first got into theater, acting and writing plays as an undergrad at Howard.
+He visited Africa for the first time during college with director and theater professor Mike Malone, working in Ghana to preserve and celebrate rituals with performances on a proscenium stage.
+He later called the trip “one of the most significant learning experiences of my life.”

 Boseman had roles on TV shows like ABC Family’s “Lincoln Heights” and NBC’s “Persons Unknown,” but before “42” he had only acted in one film, 2008’s football drama “The Express.”
-Boseman attracted notice, but missed out on big parts.

-“2011 was a rough year,” he said.
-“I was up for everything that was happening that year, really good roles.
-I would get down to the end and then it would go to someone else.”

-Boseman completed one last performance, in an adaptation of August Wilson’s “Ma Rainey’s Black Bottom.”
-The Netflix film, in which Boseman stars alongside Viola Davis, finished shooting last summer.

 Asked about his own childhood heroes and icons, Boseman cited Black political leaders and musicians: Malcolm X, Martin Luther King Jr., Bob Marley, Public Enemy, A Tribe Called Quest and Prince.
 Deeply private and often guarded in his public appearances and interviews, he made clear that he understood the significance of his work and its impact on the broader culture.